-Becoming a parent first time brings a lot of new experiences like first smile, yawn and the first bathing of your newborn.
+Becoming a parent first time brings a lot of new experiences like first smile, yawn, and the first bathing of your newborn.
 The new parents are often excited about the time when their infant would be able to sit up.

-How to Teach a Baby to Sit Up:
+How to Teach a Baby to Sit Up?

 The approximate age for a baby to start sitting up is almost four months.
-Once the baby starts lifting his head a little, he is able to have a look around the world.
+Once the baby starts lifting his head a little, he can have a look around the world.

 When Does a Baby Start Sitting Up?

-You can be curious to know which stage would mark just the beginning of sitting; it is when your infant starts raising his head.
-When the baby is able to hold his head that it does not wobble and he can look around; you should know that on next stage he would start sitting up.
+You can be curious to know which stage would mark just the beginning of lying; it is when your infant starts raising his head.
+When the baby can hold his head that it does not wobble and he can look around; you should know that on next stage, he would start sitting up.

 You can help by holding him up, letting him sit in the lap, in the carrycot or against one or more pillows.

-For the beginning you can help him by providing support to sit and later by moving away your hands from to let him sit on his own.
-Even if your baby is able to sit on his own, you should stay close to him to avoid him tripping over.
+For the beginning, you can help him by providing support to sit and later by moving away from your hands from to let him sit on his own.
+Even if your baby can sit on his own, you should stay close to him to avoid him tripping over.

 As it is a new stage for the baby, he may get tired and may not be able to sit upright for long.
-Most of the babies while sitting up cannot concentrate on other activities like learning, grabbing or reaching for something.
+Most of the babies while sitting up cannot concentrate on other activities like learning, grabbing, or reaching for something.

 How Can You Help Your Baby Sitting up?